Part three: How to grow your small business

-Because small businesspeople often seem to feel they’re under siege, Mr. Delisanti suggests:
+Because small businesspeople often seem to feel they’re under siege, Mr. Delisanti suggested:

 “This happens when growth gets out of control when you can’t fill the orders, due to a lack of materials, equipment, people or cash.
 This can also happen when the company gets too big for the owner to handle.”

-Mr. Delisanti believes others grow too slow to cover added costs and expenses:
+Mr. Delisanti believed others grow too slow to cover added costs and expenses:

 “Usually, this is a result of overly optimistic forecasts that bring about expenditures that far exceed revenues.
 Many reasons cause this, such as an SBO’s enthusiasm; level of success with business on a smaller scale; and non-credible or insufficient marketing research,” he said.

-Mr. Delisanti warns about unforeseen situations in the external environment:
+Mr. Delisanti warned about unforeseen situations in the external environment:

 “Even the best forecasting can’t predict a tsunamis, earthquake and the level of destruction that natural disasters can wreak upon an industry.
 Consider skiing in the Pacific Northwest some seasons – there can be a bad time to open a new ski shop.”

-He says challenges result from miscalculating factors in what he calls an “uncontrollable” industry environment:
+He said challenges result from miscalculating factors in what he calls an “uncontrollable” industry environment: